 This time of the year, as teachers complete marking their coursework, attention in lessons focuses on revision, exam technique and exam preparation.
-In the online communities and forums I belong to, teachers have been discussing the best way to approach revision with their classes.
+In the online communities, groups and forums I belong to, teachers have been discussing the different ways they approach revision with their classes.

-In this post, I’ll share three strategies that I’ve used for preparing my classes for their GCSE Computing exam, but they could be applied to any curriculum subject.
-I’ve also included some links to 27 more resources specific to GCSE Computing (and GCSE Computer Science).
+In this post, I’ll start by sharing three strategies that I’ve used for preparing my classes for their GCSE Computer Science exams, but they could be applied to any curriculum subject.
+I’ve also included links to some 70+ further ideas as well as resources specific to GCSE Computer Science.
 The first suggestion is a long term strategy that take a long time to set up, but the others are ideas you could use straightaway next lesson.

 A Long Term Strategy

 The Revision Programme

 My school introduced a whole school revision programme for Year 11 a few years ago.
 The annual revision programme started at the beginning of March and led up to the exams.
 Every pupil in Year 11 was provided with a personalised printed timetable that prescribed tasks for them to complete each evening, with two subjects per night.

 I created a revision programme for my Year 11 Computing classes with all the resources online , it required pupils to bring evidence of their activity into class which we then made use of in lessons and this also enabled me to track their progress.
 You can see the revision programme for Spring/Summer 2015 here: http://exa.im/revisionplan

 In the next 7 minutes of this video, I explain an overview of the revision programme for Computing:

 Tracking their progress with revision: As well as prescribing and resourcing the topics for revision, I felt it was important for me to track pupils’ progress in terms of completing activities.

 In the next 3 minutes of this section of the video, I describe the process I use to check on their revision activities in class: